Ciro Ginestra

-Ciro Ginestra (born 3 August 1978) is an Italian football manager and a former player, currently in charge of club Guidonia Montecelio.
+Ciro Ginestra (born 3 August 1978) is an Italian football manager and a former player.

 As a player, he was a journeyman striker whose career has included representing over 13 clubs, with much of his success in the third tier of Italian football.
 He is known for his prowess on the pitch and has regularly scored goals in the lower levels of Italian football.
 Earlier in his career, he represented the Italy national U21 team.

 Career

 Ginestra started his career at Serie D club Puteolana.
 In the summer of 1996, he was signed by Venezia, where he won promotion to Serie A in 1998 as the runners-up of Serie B. He did not feature often in Venezia's Serie A campaign and instead spent the next two seasons out on loan, first at SPAL and then at Ternana.
 While at SPAL, he had a relatively successful campaign in the 1998–99 season, scoring 10 goals in 33 league appearances.
 He returned to Veneziafrom his loan periods in January 2000 and played his first match in Serie A on 26 March 2000.
 At the end of the season, Venezia failed to maintain its Serie A status, and consequently, Ginestra left the club to join Siena, who were then in Serie B. In the middle of that season, after failing to maintain his place on the side, he joined Modena of Serie C1.
 The following season, he signed for Pistoiese of Serie B, but he again left mid-season for another third-division club, this timePadova.
 After helping Padova reach the playoff semi-final in 2003 and narrowly missing out on promotion, he was re-signed by his old club Venezia, who were now back in Serie B. In January 2005, 6 months before Venezia went bankrupt, Ginestra re-signed for another of his old clubs Padova of the Serie C1.

 This was only a short spell back at Padova, as in the summer of 2005, Ginestra was signed by Frosinone and won Promotion from Serie C1 to Serie B via the playoffs.
 As he was not in the manager's plans for Frosinone's Serie B campaign, he was allowed to join Perugia and so returned to Serie C1.
 After he scored 2 in the opening match of the Serie C1 2007–08 season, he was signed by Gallipoli, who were also in the same division.
 In January 2010, he signed a 3-year contract with Crotone.
 This three-year contract was interrupted when in July 2011 he signed a 2-year contract with Sorrento.
 As of 15 December 2011 he has been an immediate success with the Rossoneri and has scored 13 goals in 22 games.
-This high scoring rate has seen Sorrento placed in the top half of the table for a second consecutive season where they are again pushing for Promotion to Serie B. On 3 August 2012 he moved on a free transfer to the Seconda Divisione club Salernitana.
+This high scoring rate has seen Sorrento placed in the top half of the table for a second consecutive season, where they are again pushing for Promotion to Serie B. On 3 August 2012, he moved on a free transfer to the Seconda Divisione club Salernitana.